scott-r-lindsey/ansible-test/README.md

 # ansible-test

 This is a demonstration of a trivial ansible playbook that installs Apache on both CentOS and Debian.
-The servers for this playbook are provided via docker-compose
+The servers for this playbook are provided via docker-compose.

 ## How to use: